TNC Coin (TNC) Price Reaches $0.0002 on Major Exchanges

-TNC Coin (TNC) traded 5.8% higher against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on July 27th.
-One TNC Coin coin can currently be bought for about $0.0002 or 0.00000000 BTC on exchanges.
-In the last seven days, TNC Coin has traded up 0.4% against the dollar.
-TNC Coin has a market capitalization of $1.40 million and approximately $9.30 worth of TNC Coin was traded on exchanges in the last day.
+TNC Coin (TNC) traded 0% higher against the US dollar during the 24 hour period ending at 15:00 PM Eastern on August 3rd.
+TNC Coin has a market capitalization of $1.43 million and $9.99 worth of TNC Coin was traded on exchanges in the last 24 hours.
+One TNC Coin coin can currently be bought for approximately $0.0002 or 0.00000000 BTC on major exchanges.
+During the last seven days, TNC Coin has traded 7.8% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.